Sautéed Broccolini

 To store.
 Store leftovers in an airtight container in the fridge for up to 5 days.

 To reheat.
-Reheat broccolini in the microwave at 30-second intervals until heated through or you can reheat it on the stove over medium heat.
+Reheat broccolini in the microwave at 30-second intervals until heated through, or on the stove over medium heat.
+If you use the stovetop option, add a splash of water.

 sauteed broccolini recipe.